 Climate change has entered the forefront of national dialogue.
 In government, in organizations, and across sectors, people are talking about climate change.
 Systems thinking suggests that conversations about climate policy and climate action will be most productive if they are based on a full accounting of the costs and benefits of particular actions.
-However, too often decision makers work within a limited scope, one that focuses more on costs rather than potential benefits.
+However, too often decision makers work with only a partial picture, one that focuses more on costs rather than potential benefits.

-For a few years now the Multisolving Program has tracked research efforts that measure co-benefits of climate action.
+For a few years now, the Multisolving Program has tracked research efforts that measure co-benefits of climate action.
 We’ve shared some of what we found in talks and research reports.
-We are now compiling some of the most compelling examples in a document for others to use in conversations about climate policy and advocacy for bolder and more ambitious climate investments.
+Now, we are also compiling some of the most compelling examples in a document for others to use in conversations about climate policy and in advocacy for bolder and more ambitious climate investments.

 Below are two examples we pulled from the list to give you a flavor of just how broad and far-reaching the co-benefits of climate action can be:

-Take green buildings, for instance.
+Take green buildings, for example.
 A report published in Nature last year analyzed the cumulative climate and health impacts from 2000 to 2016 of LEED-certified buildings, which substantially reduce energy consumption, in six countries.
 The results were astonishing.
-In the US, researchers calculated $6.7B and $1.28B in savings from reduced energy consumption and climate impacts, respectively.
+In the US alone, researchers calculated $6.7B and $1.28B in savings from reduced energy consumption and climate impacts, respectively.

 Additionally, the US avoided an average of: 171 hospital admissions, 11,000 exacerbated asthma cases, 21,000 lost days of work, 16,000 missed days of school, and 54,000 incidences of negative respiratory symptoms.
 These direct health benefits amounted to $2.68B in savings.